 - 5.2.1.3.1 Alternative Density/Intensity.
-Local governments may utilize the standard temporary lodging densities and intensities specified within each Countywide Plan Map category that provides for such use; or may, in the alternative, utilize all, or any part of, the higher temporary lodging densities and associated intensities included in the accompanying Table 36, subject to the following: - A. Amendment of the local government comprehensive plan and land development regulations to provide for all, or any portion of, the alternative densities and intensities in Table 36, based on a Development Agreement prepared and approved pursuant to Chapter 163, Sections.3220-.3243, F.S., as amended. - B. A Development Agreement proposing to utilize the higher densities and intensities identified in Table 36 and authorized by this Section shall address, at a minimum, the following: - 1.
+Local governments may utilize the provisions of this section in lieu of the standard temporary lodging densities and or intensities specified within each Countywide Plan Map category that provides for such use, subject to the following: ; or - A. A local government may, in the alternative, utilize all, or any part of, the higher temporary lodging densities and associated intensities included in the accompanying Table 36, provided that both a density and intensity standard are applied to the temporary lodging use. subject to the following: - AB.
+Amendment of the local government comprehensive plan and land development regulations to provide for all, or any portion of, the alternative densities and intensities in Table 36, based on a Development Agreement prepared and approved pursuant to Chapter 163, Sections.3220-.3243, F.S., as amended. - B⊆.
+A Development Agreement proposing to utilize the higher densities and intensities identified in Table 36 and authorized by this Section shall address, at a minimum, the following: - 1.
 The ability of the local government, or the applicable service provider, to meet the concurrency management standards for sanitary sewer, solid waste, drainage, and potable water, as required pursuant to Section 163.3180, F.S., and the applicable local government or service provider plan and regulations. - 2.
 Provision for all temporary lodging uses to comply with all county and local hurricane evacuation plans and procedures to ensure orderly evacuation of guests and visitors pursuant to the Pinellas County Code, Chapter 34, Article III.
-In particular, all temporary lodging uses which are located in Hurricane Evacuation Level A, as identified by the Pinellas County Comprehensive Emergency Management Plan, shall prepare a legally enforceable mandatory evacuation/closure covenant, stating that the temporary lodging use will be closed as soon as practicable after a hurricane watch is posted for Pinellas
+In particular, all temporary lodging uses which are located in Hurricane

-County by the National Hurricane Center.
+Evacuation Level A, as identified by the Pinellas County Comprehensive Emergency Management Plan, shall prepare a legally enforceable mandatory evacuation/closure covenant, stating that the temporary lodging use will be closed as soon as practicable after a hurricane watch is posted for Pinellas County by the National Hurricane Center.
 Further, a plan implementing the closure and evacuation procedures shall be prepared and submitted to the county or municipal emergency management coordinator, whichever is applicable, within 90 days of the issuance of a certificate of occupancy.
 This plan will be updated and sent for review when there is a change of ownership or substantive change to the plan or as required by the county or municipal emergency management coordinator, whichever is applicable.